martinroob/ngx-i18nsupport/README.md

-  "srcDir: "i18n", // directory, where the master file is expected "genDir": "i18n", // directory, where files are written to (normally identical with srcDir) "i18nFile": "messages.xlf", // master file (relativ to srcDir) "i18nFormat": "xlf", // not used actually "encoding": "UTF-8",  // expected encoding of xlf files "defaultLanguage": "en",  // the native language used in your templates "removeUnusedIds": true, // flag, if unused IDs should be removed during merge "verbose": false, // controls output
+  "srcDir: "i18n", // directory, where the master file is expected "genDir": "i18n", // directory, where files are written to (normally identical with srcDir) "i18nFile": "messages.xlf", // master file (relativ to srcDir) "i18nFormat": "xlf", // "xlf" for XLIFF or "xmb" for XML Message Bundles "encoding": "UTF-8",  // expected encoding of xlf or xmb files "defaultLanguage": "en",  // the native language used in your templates "languages": ["en", "de"], // list of languages (if not spefified at command line) "removeUnusedIds": true, // flag, if unused IDs should be removed during merge "verbose": false, // controls output
   "quiet": false, // controls output